Facebook's News Tab curators told not to censor news about the company

 While no piece that uses a headline with profanities and obscenities will be featured, Facebook aims to show a "diversity of voices" by featuring a range of topics and publishers.
 The social network reportedly also clarified in the memo that it will instruct the curators not to censor bad news about the company itself and to "impartially share stories about Facebook, Facebook executives and tech at large."

 Whether using journalists is better than using algorithms to keep the News Tab's top stories updated remains to be seen.
-Facebook had been accused of showing political bias -- which makes the use of human curators a cause for concern for some -- and having a faulty algorithm in the past.
+Facebook had been accused of showing political bias -- which makes the use of human curators a cause for concern for some -- and having faulty algorithms in the past.
 You might be able to decide for yourself soon enough: the company is reportedly scheduled to roll the feature out in October.